blinktrade/docs-legacy/source/includes/_restapi.md

 An `HTTP POST` request method should be used to send a message.

-### Creating an API Key

-1. Go to some exchange powered by BlinkTrade or `https://testnet.blinktrade.com` for `testnet` environment
-2. Signup
-3. Go to API page
-4. Click "New API Key"
-4. Enter a label and select the permissions for that API Key
-5. Get the API Key and API Secret.
-The API Secret will only be shown once.
-(The API Password is only used for the WebSocket API.)

 ### Headers

 The following headers must be present in your `POST` message: